Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

-This reveals that the choice of the transmit configuration of each transmitter depends on the choice of the other transmitter as they must guarantee the minimum energy constraint required at the EH.
-At the same time, depending on the decoding scheme at the receiver, the information-carrying signal of one transmitter is interference to the other.
-This reasoning implies that the rate achieved by transmitter $i$ depends on both configurations $s_1$ and $s_2$ as well as the configuration of the receiver, even if it is assumed to be fixed.
+Note that if the aim of each transmitter, say transmitter $i$, is to maximize its own individual information rate $R_i$ subject to the minimum energy rate $b$ at the EH, it is clear from \eqref{eq:regprop1} that one option should be using a power-split in which the component dedicated to the transmission of information $\beta_i$ is as high as possible.
+However, its power-split $\beta_i$ must also be chosen such that the energy-outage probability \eqref{EqConditionb} can be made arbitrarily close to zero.
+This reveals that the choice of the transmit configuration of each transmitter depends on the choice of the other transmitters as they must guarantee the minimum energy constraint required at the EH.
+At the same time, depending on the decoding scheme at the receiver, the information-carrying signal of one transmitter is interference to the others.
+This reasoning implies that the rate achieved by transmitter $i$ depends on all transmit-configurations $s_1,\dots,s_K$ as well as the configuration of the receiver, even if it is assumed to be fixed.
 This justifies the analysis of this scenario using tools from game theory.